This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Poland is definitely one of your best options if you’re looking for an affordable getaway in Europe.
 The currency is called Złoty and chances are your money will go a long way there.

 Poland is one of the most affordable destinations in Europe, meaning you can really enjoy yourself even if you’re on a tight budget.
-For instance one of my favorite things to do is to go out and have a few cocktails in the evening.
+For example, one of my favorite things to do is to go out and have a few cocktails in the evening.
 In Norway, I can only justify buying about three drinks whenever I’m out because those three will probably cost me over $50.
 But in Poland, I can actually go out and enjoy myself without constantly looking at prices.
 At my favorite neighborhood bar in Kraków, a Cosmopolitan will set you back 19zł / 5.7 USD and you’ll usually be able to get a 0,5 draft beer for only 10zł / 3 USD.

 The same goes for food.
 When we were living there I have to admit we got takeaway several times a week because it didn’t cost anything more than it would if we bought the ingredients and made it ourselves.
 A large chopped salad with bacon from our go-to restaurant across the street only cost 20zł / 6 USD and that includes freshly baked bread and garlic dressing.
 Haha, I’m getting hungry just thinking about it.